MajWill/vacuum-homework/README.md

 ## Exercise 1 and Exercise 2

 Uploaded the PDF file named AI.pdf containing the text with our findings about exercise 1 and the text about our presentation for exercise 2.
-Uploaded the PDF file named

-## Exercise 2

-Uploaded the PDF file named "BiasPresentation"
+Uploaded the PDF file named BiasPresentation.pdf with the slides for the presentation about exercise 2.

 ## Exercise 3